Alex-Bartlett/frameworks_and_languages_module/technical_report.md

 ### Encapsulation

-Fastify is designed to be modular, using plugins to "extend its functionalities" (Dashora, 2022).
+Fastify is designed for modularity, using plugins to "extend its functionalities" (Dashora, 2022).
 As part of this, it supports encapsulation.
-This allows for functionality to be context-specific, providing encapsulated routes access to only the plugins they need.
+This allows for context-specific functionality, providing encapsulated routes access to only the plugins they need.
 This is demonstrated below.

 ```javascript